 I’m always happy to talk with Chapman University students and faculty, particularly those interested in development and/or data science.

-My research interests include measuring economic well-being via remote sensing, targeting poverty using machine learning, machine vision applied to high resolution imagery, forecasting changes in economic well-being, predicting refugee flows using remote sensing, among others.
+My research interests include measuring economic well-being via remote sensing, targeting poverty using machine learning, machine vision applied to high resolution imagery, forecasting changes in economic well-being, among others.

 Recent and Upcoming Conference and Presentation Schedule